CarpentriesMIT/2020-02-04-mit/index.md

 {% if site.carpentry == "dc" %}
 {% unless site.curriculum == "dc-ecology" or site.curriculum == "dc-genomics" or site.curriculum == "dc-socsci" or site.curriculum == "dc-geospatial" %}
 <div class="alert alert-warning">
-This site in under construction, please come back after 12/11/2020 for accurate information.

 It looks like you are setting up a website for a Data Carpentry curriculum but you haven't specified the curriculum type in the <code>_config.yml</code> file (current value in <code>_config.yml</code>: "<strong>{{ site.curriculum }}</strong>", possible values: <code>dc-ecology</code>, <code>dc-genomics</code>, <code>dc-socsci</code>, or <code>dc-geospatial</code>).
 After editing this file, you need to run <code>make serve</code> again to see the changes reflected.
 </div>
 {% endunless %}